tnebooks/10th-science/content.en/visual-communication/_index.md

 ![Alt text](image-4.png)

-You should see a single window with at least the following three panes: the Stage (top left), the Sprite List (bottom left), and the Scripts tab (right), which contains the Blocks tab and the Scripts Area.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should see a single window with at least the following three panes: the Stage (top left), the Sprite List (bottom left), and the Scripts tab (right), which contains the Blocks tab and the Scripts Area.
 The right pane also contains two additional tabs, Costumes and Sounds.

 **The script editor has three main parts:**